swoopsta/LEMP-Server-Xenial-16.04/readme.md

 max_input_vars = 10000
 max_input_time = 120
 ```
-Keep **php.ini open since we'll still need it in the next section below.
+Keep **php.ini** open since we'll still need it in the next section below.

 ##### **OPcache**
 We're going to utilize OPcache to greatly increase the performance of PHP.
 Since OPcache stores scripts in memory, however, the needs of your site could greatly differ from the next person's site.
-To learn more about tuning OPCache for your specific needs, read: [Fine-Tune Your Opcache Configuration to Avoid Caching Suprises](https://tideways.io/profiler/blog/fine-tune-your-opcache-configuration-to-avoid-caching-suprises).
-You can read up on every available OPcache setting by visiting [PHP.net](http://php.net/manual/en/opcache.configuration.php.)
+To learn more about tuning OPCache for your specific needs, read [Fine-Tune Your Opcache Configuration to Avoid Caching Suprises](https://tideways.io/profiler/blog/fine-tune-your-opcache-configuration-to-avoid-caching-suprises).
+You can more learn about every available OPcache setting by visiting [PHP.net](http://php.net/manual/en/opcache.configuration.php.)

 Still edting **php.ini**, look for the lines below.
 Please note that you will need to uncomment them by removing the `;` from the front before they will be active.
 ```
-opcache.enable=1
+opcache.enable = 1
-opcache.enable_cli=1
+opcache.enable_cli = 1
-opcache.interned_strings_buffer=16
+opcache.interned_strings_buffer = 16
-opcache.max_accelerated_files=10000
+opcache.max_accelerated_files = 10000
-opcache.memory_consumption=128
+opcache.memory_consumption = 128
-opcache.revalidate_freq=300
+opcache.revalidate_freq = 300
-opcache.save_comments=0
+opcache.save_comments = 0
 ```

 Then simply restart PHP and we're done.